+While even the best CBD oils do expire, its long shelf life will keep the abundance of benefits coming for months.
 The word “expire” tends to cause concern with many of us, but expired CBD won’t make you sick—it just won’t smell or taste very good.
-But while we’re on the topic of CBD oil going bad, let’s talk how long it usually lasts, how to tell if it did go bad, and how to preserve it so that it lasts longer.
+But while we’re on the topic of CBD oil going bad, let’s talk about how long it usually lasts, how to tell if it did go bad, and how to preserve it so that it lasts longer.

 When we talk about why and how does CBD oil expire, we’re referring to the degradation of quality of the infusions and extracts.
 Essentially, it means that the compound becomes less potent over time and breaks down.
 However, because of the long shelf life, most users will end up replacing their supply long before this degradation takes place.

 Like many therapeutic or food products, the ideal location to store your CBD oil is in a cool, dry, and dark place like your pantry.
-Some people choose to keep their CBD oil in their refrigerator, which is OK, but it can result in oil thickening.
+Some people choose to keep their CBD oil in their refrigerator, which is fine, but it can result in the oil thickening.
 All you need to do is dip your bottle in a cup of hot water before use to solve this problem.

 Avoiding air exposure is another vital practice involved with preserving your CBD oil.
 It’s advised that you keep your product in its original packaging to prevent the cannabinoids from breaking down.